joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/6528833/2025/07/31/angels-mlb-trade-deadline-takeaways/

 **Padres takeaways from A.J.
 Preller's wildest trade deadline**\
-`By strip-mining San Diego's farm system, Preller made it clear that the Padres are aiming for the World Series this season.`\
+`By strip-mining San Diego's farm system, Preller made it clear that the Padres are aiming for the World Series again this season.`\
 https://nytimes.com/athletic/6528800/2025/07/31/padres-takeaways-aj-preller-trade-deadline/

 **Giants trade deadline takeaways: Selling in the wake of Rafael Devers deal**\